nicolerg/resources/minimal_git_primer.md

 The `-m` flag is used to annotate your commit with a brief message.

 ### 3. Push your local branch to the `motrpac-mawg` repository
 Until you `push` your local commits to the remote repository, no one else can see your code.
-To push the commits to a branch called `nicolerg_analysis` viewable on https://github.com/MoTrPAC/motrpac-mawg, run:
+To push your changes/additions to a branch called `nicolerg_analysis` viewable on https://github.com/MoTrPAC/motrpac-mawg, run:
 ```bash
 git push origin nicolerg_analysis
 ```